OntimizeWeb/ontimize-web-ngx/README.md

 ### Ontimize Web Examples

 There is a practical [Quick Start App](https://github.com/OntimizeWeb/ontimize-web-ngx-quickstart), a perfect starting point for building your own Ontimize Web app.

+### Versions and dependencies
+Each version of the Addons is compatible with a version of the framework, you can check the dependencies between Angular, Ontimize web and Addons [here](https://ontimizeweb.github.io/docs/versions/).